dclbas/LMS_Controls/example_commands.md

 - **Finished** intent, is the exit intent.
 It ends the conversation, closes the app and returns control to google.
 You can quit the app at anytime by saying:
   - "Goodbye" or "Cancel"

 **Note:**  When items are lef out of the command (ie: player name, music source, etc..)
-LMS Controls uses the current value in the HA GUI to fill in.
+LMS Controls uses the current value in the HA GUI as the default to fill in.
 If the item is critical, LMS Controls will prompt for it.
 ## Example Implicit Intent Commands
-**Start-Up Phrase:** is used to call up the app for Google Home or Google Assistant and send the command all in one sentence.
+**Start-Up Phrase:** is used to call up the app for Google Home or Google Assistant and send the intent command all in one sentence.
 The startup phrase is:

   - "Hey google, ask to LMS Controls to [insert explicit intent here]"

 Provided your implicit intent was understood google will call up the LMS Controls app and issue your intent directly without asking "How can I help?".
-If the intent was not understood you will get the "How can I help?" prompt and return to explicit mode.
+If the intent was not understood you will get the "How can I help?" prompt and be returned to explicit mode.

-After your command has been issued, you have upto 10 seconds to issue any other follow-up explicit intents before the app closes automatically.
+After your command has been issued, you have up to 10 seconds to issue any other follow-up explicit intents before the app closes automatically.

-Some examples are:
+Some implcit intent examples are:
   - "Hey google ask LMS Controls to play album 2112 by Rush in the mediaroom with shuffle on"
   - "Hey google ask LMS Controls to set the volume to 50"
   - "Hey google ask LMS Controls to pause player"

-## Some Example Conversations Using LMS Controls
+## Here Are Some Example Conversations Using LMS Controls
 - Example #1: Implicit intent followed by several explicit intents

       USER	hey google ask LMS Controls to play artist Diana Krall in the media room